 In the radiating near-field region, The electric and magnetic fields begin to become radiative, and may exist as closed loops, independent of the antenna.
 The average energy density remains fairly constant at different distances from the antenna, although there are localized energy fluctuations due to the electric and magnetic field lines having very tight radii in this zone.
 Even small angular movements will show these energy fluctuations.

-The radiating near-field region extends from the reactive region boundary out to a distance defined as, 2D2/l with D being the largest dimension of the antenna aperture, and l (lambda) being the wavelength.
+The radiating near-field region extends from the reactive region boundary out to a distance defined as, 2D2/λ with D being the largest dimension of the antenna aperture, and λ (lambda) being the wavelength.
 When using electrically small antennas, less than 1λ, the radiating near-field region may not even exist.
 In this case, the transition between the reactive/radiating fields is considered to be λ/2π.

-Beyond this distance is the far-field region where the angular distribution of the energy does not vary with distance, and the power level decays according to the inverse square law with distance.
+Beyond this distance is the radiating far-field region where the angular distribution of the energy does not vary with distance, and the power level decays according to the inverse square law with distance.
 The electric and magnetic fields are in-phase and orthogonal to each other (in the case of linear polarization).
 It is in this region which radio communications are designed to operate.

 There is a near & far field calculator on the CALCULATORS PAGE.